dex4er/tf/README.md

 An additional option is `-compact` which will skip the content of the resources completely.

+The command will log to the file named in `TF_LOG_FILE` environment variable.

 ### `tf refresh`

 The same as `terraform apply -refresh-only` with less verbose output.

 The command accepts resource name as an argument without `-target=` option.

+The command will log to the file named in `TF_LOG_FILE` environment variable.

 ### `tf rm`

 The same as `terraform state rm` with less verbose output.

+The command accepts multiple arguments.

 ### `tf show`